Development of socio-environmental humanitarian products: engagement, evaluation, and representation

-I’m a spatial data scientist who develops computational approaches to integrate and validate data on physical and human systems for decision making during disasters.
-A core aspect of my research is the evaluation of citizen science data to improve monitoring of environmental hazards at local scales.
-I serve as co-chair of the Committee on Data (CODATA) Participatory Mapping task group of the International Science Council.
+Carolynne Hultquist is a Lecturer in the School of Earth and Environment at the University of Canterbury in Christchurch, New Zealand.
+She is a spatial data scientist who develops computational approaches to integrate and validate data on physical and human systems for decision making during disasters.
+A core aspect of her research is the evaluation of citizen science data to improve monitoring of environmental hazards at local scales.

 Hultquist recently was a postdoctoral research scientist at Columbia University focused on developing integrable socioeconomic products for NASA Socioeconomic and Data Applications Center (SEDAC) and operational anticipatory action protocol for the Red Cross that captures flood risk, exposure, and vulnerability at a high resolution.
 She received her Ph.D. in Geography and Social Data Analytics from Pennsylvania State University as part of the Geoinformatics and Earth Observation Lab.